kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

 2. Check for Access Service

-    If the call you tried to make is not in the logs, check if [Access Service](components/application-connector/#architecture-application-connector-components-access-service) for the service you are trying to call exists.
+    If the call you tried to make is not in the logs, check if an [Access Service](#architecture-application-connector-components-access-service) exists for the service you are trying to call.
     ```
     kubectl -n kyma-integration get svc app-{APP_NAME}-{SERVICE_ID}
     ```